rogdli/pycrypt-password-vault/README.md

-# 🔐**Altopath's First Release! — Pythcrypt**

-This is the first public release from Altopath, a small but ambitious team focused on building privacy-first tools with simplicity and elegance.

----

 # **Pythcrypt – A Simple Python Password Manager**

 Pythcrypt is a lightweight, local password manager built with Python and cryptography.
 It allows you to securely store, view, and manage your credentials from a simple CLI or GUI (depending on your implementation).